 Whether people are moving from a big city or smaller town into the high rise in Nashville, Wilson believes The Place provides a sophisticated and invigorating design experience, offering units ranging from 500-square-foot studios to large penthouses at more than 2,000 square feet.
 An outdoor pool, fitness studio, co-working spaces, recording studio, media lounge, custom furnishings, community balconies and other luxurious amenities constitute the “vertical village” for residents to live, work and play.

 A “rock-and-roll meets luxury chic” aesthetic visually connects the public and private spaces throughout the building, evoking the spirit of Music City with a refined edge.
-Noteworthy design details include bespoke furnishings, commissioned artwork by local artists and an exterior glass feature with dramatic tile mosaic that spans the full length of the 34-story high rise in Nashville.
+Noteworthy design details include bespoke furnishings, commissioned artwork by local artists and an exterior glass feature with dramatic tile mosaic that spans the full length of the 34-story iconic high rise apartment interior design in Nashville.

 “We wanted to elevate the experience and set the mark for innovation in multifamily housing design for Nashville.
 The Place offers a community that truly feels like you are living in a hotel.
 The extent of art curation that we did on this project is unprecedented for the area.
 People tell me that they want to walk around the building just to check out all of the art!”
 Wilson said.